andyjzhong/roast/README.md

 - Build initial HTML layout with 3 main sections: tab-area, menu-area, and total-section.
 - Create initial ReadMe file to keep track of progress each day.
 - Very minor styling, enough to help identify div sizes.
+- Expand on button event handler to append a new div to the tab area with the name of the food item.

 ![Initial Layout](https://i.imgur.com/eixEAK2.png)